PingoPlatform/Pingo/Tutorials/creation-of-corrected-backscatter-mosaics.md

 ## `Processing of a single line`

+This example uses a virtual machine, which can be downlaoded here https://www.dropbox.com/s/zv67hq1jqwzaoxc/summerschool_v2.ova?dl=0 .
+It can be opened using the open source tool Virtual Box (https://www.virtualbox.org).
+Please note that the installed version of mbsystem is out of date.
+While it works with this tutorial, it shoudl definitely be updated to the most recent version.

 Our first task is to process the backscatter information stored within modern multibeam echo sounder datafiles.
 For this task we will use mbsystem \(Caress and Chayes, 1995; [https://www.mbari.org/products/research-software/mb-system/](https://www.mbari.org/products/research-software/mb-system/)\).

 Locate the /home/ecomap/ecomap\_summerschool/mbsystem\_backscatter/200 folder.
 Inside, a .HSX data file recorded in the North Sea using a Norbit multibeam echo sounder is located.
 We prepare the file for use in mbsystem and generate datalists referencing the individual data files, similar to the process used during processing of bathymetric data.